 Storm Drain Stenciling—Many people are not aware that most storm drains lead directly to waterways that dump into the Bay.
 You can help clean up the Bay by stenciling a message that will help members of your community remember that nothing but rain water should enter the storm drains.
 Storm drains are not trash cans: whatever is dumped into them ends up in the Chesapeake Bay.
 Learn more about how to participate in this important project.

 CBF Oyster Restoration—The Oyster Corps is a diverse collection of citizens and students dedicated to the common purpose of restoring oysters to the Chesapeake Bay.
 There are many ways people can help rebuild the Bay's depleted oyster populations, and participation in any of these activities makes you part of this grassroots movement.
-Explore our programs in Maryland and Virginia.
+Learn about oyster gardening and explore our programs in Maryland and Virginia.

 Download our Schoolyard Habitat Kit (all files are Adobe PDF documents):